Home

 Switzerland

-Switzerland Fully-enclosed fire apparatus built on an FC chassis was of course popular in Switzerland's climate.
-This photo shows bodies built by three different coachbuilders, at a 2023 show organized by the Feuerwehrverein ("Fire Department Association" in German) in Vordemwald, west of Zürich.
+Fully-enclosed fire apparatus built on an FC-170 chassis was of course popular in Switzerland's climate.
+The photo below shows fire truck bodies built by three different coachbuilders, at a 2023 show organized by the Feuerwehrverein ("Fire Department Association" in German) in Vordemwald, west of Zürich.

 Vordemwald The van on the left above was the first piece of apparatus for Feuerwehr ("Fire Department") Vordemwald, who organized this apparatus show to celebrate the department's 60th anniversary in 2023.
 It was built by Carrosserie Rudolf Rohr in Hunzenschwil, and remained in service until the end of 2003, after which it was restored by members of the department.